 Boys & Girls Club of the Concho Valley provides a fun, safe, constructive, and affordable environment for kids and teens during critical out-of-school hours.
 They offer programs and services designed to empower club members to excel in school, develop leadership skills, become good citizens, and maintain healthy lifestyles.

 People Served in 2020: 523

 United Way Funded Programs: CASA & Hope House

-Children’s Advocacy Center of Greater West Texas, Inc serves a thirteen county region between three main programs of Hope House, Court Appointed Special Advocate (CASA), and Family Services.
+Children’s Advocacy Center of Greater West Texas, Inc serves a thirteen-county region between three main programs Hope House, Court Appointed Special Advocate (CASA), and Family Services.
 Hope House provides services to children and families and works to minimize the trauma a child may encounter during interviews following an abuse allegation.
-Hope House conducts forensic interviews of child victims, provides therapy services, education and care management, court preparation support, and family advocate services.
+Hope House conducts forensic interviews of child victims and provides therapy services, education and care management, court preparation support, and family advocate services.
 CASA provides children in crisis, whose home is determined by a court of law, with a friend of the court, social service referrals, and court preparation.
 Family Services offers development and support to families including support groups and classes.

 People Served in 2020: 1,563

 Concho Valley Community Action Agency works to support low-income families in the Concho Valley by assisting with essential services that reduce their cost of living, providing emergency services, and working with families to transition out of poverty.
 CVCAA’s services include utility and rental assistance, case management, and home weatherization (making homes more energy-efficient.)